R E I M A G I N I N G

 2025, framed synthetic polymer paint on acrylic paper 350gsm, artwork 6cm x8cm, (including frame) 10cm x 12cm (SOLD)

 Intimate is not explicit, it suggests.
-Rendered in the artist’s preferred muted-earthy colour palette, the still life presents objects of pleasure, enhancement, and care: vibrators, a red-light-face therapy device and a pelvic floor trainer.
+Rendered amongst a charcoal and milky sienna scene, the still life presents muted-earthy objects of pleasure, enhancement and care: vibrators, a red-light-face therapy device and a pelvic floor trainer.
 Contemporary in their function, the family of forms nestle into the illusion of moulded materials.
-Intimate, framed with delicate repurpose, shares tools of touch and transformation which live unashamed.
-The still life reflects the nuances of how beauty, wellness, and desire are experienced throughout time.
-In this composition, the personal becomes historical and what was once private becomes unapologetically thrust into the public arena.
+In this composition, the personal becomes sociological and what was once private becomes unapologetically thrust into the public arena.

 Concealed